 An obvious goal of owning a business is to be successful.
 A key way to achieve this is through good recordkeeping.
-The idea behind recordingkeeping is being able to prepare accurate financial statements by keeping track of all income and expenses throughout the year.
+A small business should employ recordkeeping to being able to prepare accurate financial statements by keeping track of all income and expenses throughout the year.

 Now you may be asking what kinds of records should I have?
 The answer is simple, as the business owner you can choose any system that fits the company.
 However, you want to ensure the system can clearly show income and expenses.